mitodl/ocw-studio/README.md

 # Checking External Resource Availability

-This feaature sets up a cron job to validate external resource urls.
-The workflow for checking external Resource availabity is described [here](/external_resources/README.md).
+This feature sets up a cron job to validate external resource urls.
+The workflow for checking external resource availability is described [here](/external_resources/README.md).